AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ||| ❌ **CONS**
 - Uses a Web User Interface, having issues on some browsers, and bugs with renaming or deleting models on it
 - Doesn't have an active development recently
+- Has Cut Off Issues Using an Extra superior to 2.7
 - Doesn't let you choose the embedder, using only RVC models trained on contentvec (the majority)
 |||
 ===